labour law

 That is why the firm has long applied the adage "Better a bad deal than a fair trial". ».

-This is also the opinion of the Ministry of Labour, which has finally implemented the concept of mutually agreed contractual termination.
+This is also the opinion of the Ministry of Labor, which established mutual termination agreements a few years ago.

 It is also the result of the Macron orders, which provided for a ceiling on damages based on the employee's seniority.